hanglip/hanglip.github.io/_src/posts/2020-05-25-agribusiness-wages.md

 ## AGRIBUSINESS

+>"_**every fiscal conservative is hiding their copy of Ayn Rand and is lining up for benefits from the nanny state**_"

 Ricardo Salvador:

 >“Emancipation never really came to agriculture, in the sense that we still don’t pay the full value of the labor that’s required to make the entire system work.